busybox42/elemta/docs/kubernetes_deployment.md

 ### ClamAV Configuration

-In this deployment, ClamAV is mocked using a simple Alpine container with netcat to simulate the ClamAV service.
-For production, replace this with a real ClamAV container.
+In this deployment, ClamAV runs as a container in the same pod as Elemta and Rspamd.
+It's accessible internally via the `elemta-clamav` service.

-## File Structure

-- `elemta-all.yaml`: The main Kubernetes deployment file
-- `README.md`: This documentation
-- `../tests/k8s/`: Directory containing test scripts

 ## Exposed Services